|

 like fugitives when we're not the criminals to begin

-blended into a carrier wave?"
+herself.
+"Am I blended into a standard carrier wave?"
+She

 16.

-this particular visit was a legal imperative.
+this particular visit is a legal mandate."

 CORLOS